-We Asked 283 Millennial Women About Work-Life Balance & Here’s What They Said
+We Asked Almost 300 Millennial Women About Work-Life Balance.
+Here’s What They Said

 Maintaining an actual work-life balance can be, in a word, difficult.
 Between demanding bosses, being devoted to your work, obligations to family and friends, and the need to take care of yourself, work and life can often get in the way of each other.
 But how do people actually make this balance, well, work?
 The Bustle Trends Group asked 283 women about their work-life balance, and their answers were revealing.
 According to the results of the survey, millennial women are intensely invested in their work lives, side hustles, and volunteer and community activities, while also searching for personal fulfillment and self-care in their non-work lives.
 It's a tricky juggling act.
 However, they also had proactive ideas about how to make things better.